 A good spinner can reduce the run rate in addition to picking some wickets.
 Correct posture, concentration and mindful approach to the ball can shift the pressure from batsman to the spinner.
 Initially, you need to develop a mindset to face these balls irrespective of your team’s batting line-up.

 Even the best player starts as a beginner and slowly moves to an advanced stage with a good amount of practice.
-Playing spin is difficult initially but with the effort it becomes easy and you will gain confidence gradually.
-Spins can be of many types but here we will broadly talk about off-spin and leg-spin.
-We have summarised few pointers that you can follow if you are planning on facing the spin ball:
+Playing spin is difficult initially, but with the effort it becomes easy and you will gain confidence gradually.
+Spins can be of many types, but here we will broadly talk about off-spin and leg-spin.
+We have summarised a few pointers that you can follow if you are planning on facing the spin ball: